jamiepollock/rhythm.core/README.md

 * **Repeat** Creates a collection of the specified size with each element containing the same item.
 * **WithoutNulls** Returns the collection without null items.

+NameValueCollection extension methods:

+* **GetBooleanValue** For a given key, attempts to return a boolean or fallback value.
+* **GetEnumValue<T>** for a given key, attempts to return a enum or fallback value.
+* **GetEnumValueIgnoreCase<T>** for a given key, attempts to return a enum or fallback value ignoring the case of the found value.
+* **GetIntegerValue** for a given key, attempts to return an integer or fallback value.
+Optional overload with NumberStyles and IFormatter parameters.
+* **GetStringValue** for a given key, attempts tp return a string or fallback value.
+* **GetSplitStringValues** for a given key, attempts to return a split string or fallback value.
+* **HasKey** checks if a given key exists.
+* **TryGetValue** checks if a value exists in the collection for a given key.
+Returns a boolean depending on success, also returns a string as an output value.
+* **TryGetValues** checks if values exist in the collection for a given key.
+Returns a boolean depending on success, also returns a IEnumerable<string> as an output value.

 String extension methods:

 * **SplitBy** Splits a string by the specified delimiters.